JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_09/theory.md

 # Theory of neural networks

 Neural networks appeared for the first time decades ago but were almost forgotten after a few years.
 Their resurgence in the last one or two decades is mainly due to available computational power.
 Their impressive list of applications include:
-- One of the first applications was reading of postal codes to automatize sorting of letters.
-Since only ten black and white digits can appear at five predetermined locations, simple networks could be used.
+- One of the first applications was reading postal codes to automatize the sorting of letters.
+Since only ten black and white digits can appear at five predetermined locations, simple networks were used.
 - A similar type of neural (convolutional) networks is used in autonomous vehicles to provide information about cars, pedestrians or traffic signs.
 These networks may also use bounding boxes to specify the position of the desired object.
-- While the previous techniques used 2D structure of the input (image), recurrent neural networks are used for series-type data (text, sound).
+- While the previous techniques used the 2D structure of the input (image), recurrent neural networks are used for series-type data (text, sound).
 The major application is automatic translators.
 - Another application includes generating new content.
-While there may exist useful applications such as artistic composition (music or writing scripts), these networks are often used to generate fake content (news, images).
+While practical applications such as artistic composition exist, these networks are often used to generate fake content (news, images).

 ## Neural networks